iterative/dvc.org/content/docs/command-reference/check-ignore.md

 - `--stdin` - read paths interactively from standard input instead of providing `targets`.
 Exit with `Ctrl+C`.

-- `-a`, `--all` - show all of the patterns match the target paths.
+- `-a`, `--all` - show all the patterns that match each target path.
 Only usable when `--details` is also employed

 ## Examples